shobhakhar/shobhakhar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am Shobhakhar Adhikari a Data Analyst/Data Scientist based in Greensboro-Highpoint-Winston Salem (TRIAD) area of North Carolina.
-I have been working in the field of data analysis and Machine learning(ML) for more than two years and enjoyed every aspects of it.
+I have been exploring the field of data analysis and Machine learning(ML) for more than two years and enjoyed every aspects of it.
 I am very enthusiastic and highly motivated person who loves to solve new problems by gaining more in depth knowledge and using new technologies.

 In the field of data analysis and ML, I am mainly interested on analyzing large data sets and developing new ML models to help business make appropriate data-drivien decisions.
 I have strong Mathematical and Statistical background.
 I am expereinced using Python, R, SQL and Tableau.